MusashiKoujiro/Leizam-Mentorship-Program/README.md

 ## Web Development
 - [Mozilla Web Docs](https://developer.mozilla.org/en-US/docs/Learn) - The definitive resource on web development.
-- [The Odin Project](https://www.theodinproject.com/paths/foundations/courses/foundations) - A hands-on introduction to to building websites
+- [The Odin Project](https://www.theodinproject.com/paths/foundations/courses/foundations) - A hands-on introduction to  building websites

 A more specific treatment of the concepts in web development:
 - Javascript